The-Knowledge-House/DS_22/phase_1/week_11/Project/README_pt1.md

 Feel free to name this repository any descriptive name that describes the goal of this project!

 ## FAQ

+### GitHub

+For a general guide as to how we can use GitHub, consult the [following documentation](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/).

 ### Using an API